-Constantly coming up with fresh content ideas or keeping up with your competitors can be challenging.
-Buzzsumo is a content identifier tool which can assist in finding engaging content that drives support and donations for your cause.
+Constantly coming up with fresh social media content for nonprofits or keeping up with your competitors can be challenging.
+Buzzsumo is a content identifier tool that can assist in finding engaging content that drives support and donations for your nonprofit’s cause.

 It allows you to uncover content ideas by scouring competitors, influencers, and the buzz happening around your industry and nonprofit.
-You can set up keyword alerts and offers many insights to perform a complete competitor analysis so you’re always one step ahead.
+You can set up keyword alerts to track trending topics in your industry.

 Buzzsumo’s pricing plans range from $79+/month with a 7-day free trial if you want to give it a test drive.

-There is a heavily discounted option for registered nonprofits using their BuzzSumo Pro Plan available by request.
+There is a heavily discounted social media plan for registered nonprofits using their BuzzSumo Pro Plan available by request.

 Hashtags allow you to search and group content under one unifying theme and have been instrumental in driving support for many nonprofit and charitable causes over the past few years.

-Hashtagify is a fantastic hashtag search and reporting tool that allows you to discover the most popular hashtags related to a specific topic or cause.
-With the tool you can track popularity, trend over time, related hashtags, and most active influencers.
+Hashtagify is a fantastic hashtag search and reporting tool that allows you to discover the most popular hashtags related to a specific topic or cause your nonprofit supports.
+With the tool, you can track popularity, trends over time, related hashtags, and most active nonprofit organizations and social media influencers.